Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 Once you have unzipped, you should have a directory with this structure:

-In the directory you will find the noteboook file, _NB2_electrical_engine_sound_anomaly_detection.ipynb_ and the configuration of your current project, _current_config.xml_.
+NB2_electrical_engine_sound_anomaly_detection/
+&nbsp;&nbsp;&nbsp; NB2_electrical_engine_sound_anomaly_detection.ipynb
+&nbsp;&nbsp;&nbsp; current_config.xml

+As you only cloned a notebook because the data of related experiment are not compatible with yours, dataset are not provided.

+However if you want to run this notebook in particular, you can do the **reproduce_scenario1.md**

 ### End

-You can open notebooks in order to check their construction but they are not executable as it is specified at the beginning of this document.
+You can open notebooks in order to check their construction.

 ### Conclusion